ralfspoeth/json/README.md

 small both in terms of package size and in terms of classes and methods.
 Here are some thoughts about [why not GSON or Jackson](whynot.md)]

+Greyson is not intended to be the fastest JSON parsing library on the planet, nor is it.
+Microbenchmarks show that parsing and writing is much slower than GSON or Jackson in its current incarnation.

 ## JSON Test Suite

 Beginning with version 1.1.25, we've added a number of tests